webiny/Framework/src/Webiny/Component/Security/README.md

             admin: {Password: login, Roles: [ROLE_SUPERADMIN, ROLE_GOD]}
         MyOtherMemoryUsers:
             marco: {password: polo, roles: ROLE_ADMIN}
+    Firewall:
+        Admin:
+            UserProviders: [MyTestMemoryUsers, MyOtherMemoryUsers]
 ```

 As you see, you can have multiple memory providers defined.
 Which one you wish to use, depends on how you define your firewall.
 You can use both of them, but we'll see more about that later.

 **NOTE:**
-Make sure that you set `encoder` to `false` on firewalls that are using `memory` or some other provider that contains
+Make sure that you set `Encoder` to `false` on firewalls that are using `Memory` or some other provider that contains
 passwords in raw format, that is, where passwords are not encrypted.
+(NOTE: do not ever do that for production code).

 ### OAuth2 provider